I am so happy I can share my healthy stuffed peppers with you!

 We might not be experiencing the hottest or the busiest summer as I talked about it here but what we are enjoying is a never ending glut of glorious summer produce.
 A bag of peppers for under £1.
 Yes, please!
 I know just the recipe for them!

 Stuffed peppers is one of the classic Russian recipes.
 I grew up absolutely loving my mom’s creation, which I often cook for my family.
 Today I took a few liberties with the original recipe and lightened it up a bit.
-I have to say the result wasn’t just lighter, it was better.
+I have to say the result wasn’t just lighter, it was better because what I ended up with is healthy stuffed peppers!

 Usually I use a mixture of lean beef, pork and rice for stuffing peppers and cook them in a thick sour cream and tomato sauce.
 The result is lovelier than lovely but who is to say it can’t be improved.
 Summer living often calls for lighter eating, so I replaced beef with shredded zucchini and minced parsley and rice with millet, a naturally gluten-free grain I grew up eating and really loving lately again.
 Don’t worry if you can’t find millet, you can use rice or couscous.